cmu-delphi/delphi-epidata/docs/api/dengue_nowcast.md

 ## Overview
 {: .no_toc}

-This endpoint provides Delphi's nowcast esimtates of dengue incidence, based on historical data and reported case counts.
+This endpoint provides Delphi's nowcast estimates of dengue incidence, based on historical data and reported case counts.

 General topics not specific to any particular endpoint are discussed in the [API overview](README.md).
 Such topics include: